M. Choufleuri restera chez lui le . . .: Performance history

-The Duc de Morny was the monarch's illegitimate brother and a senior government official, which may explain some of the laudatory reviews of his work.
+The Duc de Morny was the Emperor's illegitimate half-brother and a senior government official, which may explain some of the laudatory reviews of his work.
 In Le Figaro, however, Henri Rochefort wrote:

 How fortunate is this author whose participation in a frightful coup d'etat has saved him from the necessity of living by the pen!
 If one of us dared bring such an inept production to a theatrical director, he would forthwith have been seized and thrown into the den of the theater's old hag ushers, whose instructions would have been to beat him to death with footstools.

 The one-hour work is still performed, especially by amateur companies, since it is not particularly challenging vocally.

-M. Choufleuri restera chez lui was performed as part of a triple bill entitled ‘Vive Offenbach’ with Pomme d'api and Mesdames de la Halle at the Paris Opéra-Comique in December 1979, revived the following year and in 1983, with a recording in 1982.
+M. Choufleuri restera chez lui le… was performed as part of a triple bill entitled ‘Vive Offenbach’ with Pomme d'api and Mesdames de la Halle at the Paris Opéra-Comique in December 1979, revived the following year and in 1983, with a recording in 1982.
 There was a production at La Monnaie, Brussels under Patrick Davin in February 2007.